diogro/expressionVariance-manuscript/main.md

 - Differences in gene expression variance can be driven by experimental features, so care must be taken when designing experiments focused on finding gene expression differences.
 - Tissue differences in gene expression variance are an unexplored field.
 - Gene expression variance can be partially explained by genetic variation and genetic associations between gene expression.
-- Funcional stuff?
+- Functional stuff?
 I'm missing what the functional mapping is giving us.

 \footnotesize

 # Methods

+## Code availability

+All code for reproducing all analysis and figures is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var).

 ## Data sources